How To Hire a Remote Development Team: Tips for Founders

 This is not only beneficial for a project and you as a founder but also for the hired developers themselves since a remote work environment is the perfect foundation for lifelong learning.

-If you are not entirely sure that hiring a dedicated remote development team is the best fit for your specific purposes, we can offer a checklist of questions.
+If you are unsure that hiring a dedicated development team is the best fit for your specific purposes, we can offer a checklist of questions.
 Not all of them would be mandatory or strictly applicable to your particular case, but it will act as a good starting point.

 Answering the above questions as honestly as you can will give you a good feel for your personal readiness to hire remote developers.